 Tools are primarily crafted using a Foraging Table, with different tabs which differentiate tool types.

 Furniture crafting involves any placeable objects in the furniture category such as beds, tables, and chairs.
 These objects may have unique uses, or be purely decorative.

 Furniture is crafted using a Wooden Workbench, and most recipes are learned by finding blueprints.

 A schematic can only be learned once.
 Attempting to use a second blueprint for the same schematic will have no effect, and the player will recieve a message stating they already know how to craft the blueprint.
-Blueprints can be traded to other players like items, allowing sharing of crafting recipes found in the world.
+Blueprints can be traded to other players or sold to merchants like items, allowing sharing of crafting recipes found in the world.